4 Research Drive

-Dr. Pierluigi Pisu is an Associate Professor of Automotive Engineering at the Clemson University International Center for Automotive Research with a joint appointment in the Department of Electrical and Computer Engineering, Clemson University.
+Dr. Pierluigi Pisu is a Professor of Automotive Engineering at the Clemson University International Center for Automotive Research with a joint appointment in the Department of Electrical and Computer Engineering, Clemson University.
 He is the Leader of the Deep Orange 10 Project.
 He has a Ph.D. in Electrical Engineering from The Ohio State University and a M.S. in Computer Engineering from the University of Genoa, Italy.
 His research interests lie in functional safety, security, control and optimization of Cyber-Physical Systems for next generation of high performance and resilient connected and automated systems with emphasis in both theoretical formulation and virtual/hardware-in-the-loop validation.
 He is a member of IEEE, SAE, and ASME.

 Ph.D. in Electrical Engineering, March 2002

 University of Genoa, Genoa, Italy

 G. Rizzoni, A. Soliman, P. Pisu, S. Amberkar, B. Murray, "Fault detection and isolation system and method", filed 11/09/2001.
 OSU Ref. #: 01ID45F, U.S. Patent Application No. 10/039,636.
 Patent No. 6,687,585 B1, granted on Feb.
 2004.